glutanimate/anki-addons-misc/ankiweb.md

 ### anki-editor-restore-fields.py

-**Restore field values to last used values**
+**Editor Field History**

 **Overview**

+This add-on supplements Anki's note editor with the following:

-Looks for last created note in the same deck and copies over tags and values of user-specified fields.
+- hotkeys that copy over tags and field values of the last note in the same deck

-The following hotkeys are provided:
+- a history window that provides a list of last used values for the current field

+Overview of all available hotkeys:

+*Ctrl + Alt + H* – Invoke history window
-*Alt+Z* – Restore current field
-*Alt+Shift+Z* – Restore a number of user-defined fields (see below) *Ctrl+Alt+Shift+Z* – Restore all fields
+*Alt+Z* – Copy over current field from last note directly *Alt+Shift+Z* – Copy over a a number of user-defined fields (see below) directly *Ctrl+Alt+Shift+Z* – Copy over all fields directly

 **Configuration**

 You can edit the add-on's source code to modify the following:

-`field_restore_shortcut`: controls "Restore current field hotkey" `partial_restore_shortcut`: controls "Restore a number of user-defined fields" hotkey `full_restore_shortcut`: controls "Restore all fields" hotkey
+`history_window_shortcut`: controls the hotkey for invoking the history window `field_restore_shortcut`: controls "Restore current field hotkey" `partial_restore_shortcut`: controls "Restore a number of user-defined fields" hotkey `full_restore_shortcut`: controls "Restore all fields" hotkey